 However, checking how the lower frequencies sound in mono already at this stage of production, keeps you safe from nasty surprises when the track is going to be played on a dancefloor.

-Even though the stereo analysis tool helps you to see the stereo width visually, you need to let your ears to be the final judge: when you mono the low frequency range, and listen it in isolation, does it sound weak from time to time?
-Is there a inconsistency in it’s volume level?
+Even though the stereo analysis tool helps you to see the stereo width visually, you need to let your ears to be the final judge: when you mono the low-frequency range, and listen to it in isolation, does it sound weak from time to time?
+Is there an inconsistency in its volume level?

 Bulletproof Way For Mono Bass